Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bPo3BFtjDLs.md

 ### Transcript

-> um what about like green energy right people ask about that which i think we've talked about that before but um yeah i mean that would be that could be part of green energy right like solar and wind yeah what did you say that yeah i mean those are what most have done that might be really cool to add uh but i think if we want to go to greenway there's a lot more options that we can look into and we if we really want to go that way we should focus on it more i think and to make that an option for players
+> what about like green energy right people ask about that which i think we've talked about that before but, yeah i mean that would be that could be part of green energy right like solar and wind yeah what did you say that yeah i mean those are what most have done that might be really cool to add, but i think if we want to go to greenway there's a lot more options that we can look into and we if we really want to go that way we should focus on it more i think and to make that an option for players
 >
 > [Music]
 >